Oregon Movies, A to Z

 Horton came to acting after dropping out of Columbia University, a journey of self discovery he later said was paralleled by Columbia classmate Wallace Beery.
 A character actor whose double takes can be found in some of Hollywood’s most well loved films, Horton is most well known for playing Fred Astaire’s comically asexual sidekick in Top Hat, The Gay Divorcee, and Swing Time.
 One of those casting choices which makes you realize how smart those guys in the studios really were – next to Horton, the elegant, balding Astaire looked like Tarzan.

-The exquisitely profound silliness for which Horton was famous is on display in numerous Ernst Lubsitch and Frank Capra films.
+The exquisitely silliness for which Horton was famous is on display in numerous Ernst Lubsitch and Frank Capra films.
 I recommend them all.
-But it was always an acting choice – to see Horton play it straight watch Holiday (1930) or Holiday (1938).
+If you would like to see Horton play it straight watch Holiday (1930) or Holiday (1938).
 He plays the same role, that of a happily married man, in each.

 In Ruggles of Red Gap (1935) Charles Laughton plays an English valet who arrives in Yakima because his former master lost him in a bet to a cowboy.
 Laughton gives a tremendous performance, but it is a reprise of the role originated by Horton in a 1923 silent version of the same story.